 This page describes the OS Login service and how it works.
 To learn how to set up OS Login, see Set up OS Login.

 Use OS Login to manage SSH access to your instances using IAM without having to create and manage individual SSH keys.
-OS Login maintains a consistent Linux user identity across VM instances and is the recommended way to manage many users across multiple instances or projects.
+OS Login maintains a consistent Linux user identity across VM instances and is the recommended way to manage many users across multiple VMs or projects.

 Benefits of OS Login